Ahhhh, the T-Side auto-sniper, ridiculed but powerful. Check out our overview of G3SG1 Skins!

 Should you go full auto?

 The auto sniper is a weapon you should use wisely.
 Buying it too early might start a storm that you won’t be able to stop throughout the game.
-While it might be a good choice to buy to hold down Dust 2’s door in the last round of a half, pulling it out 3rd round might give your opponents a dangerous weapon, as well as an excuse to throw a few less-than-acceptable insults your way.
+It might be a good choice to buy to hold down Dust 2’s door in the last round.
+Pulling it out 3rd round might give your opponents a dangerous weapon, as well as an excuse to throw a few less-than-acceptable insults your way.
 However, if you’re an auto sniper connoisseur or simply want to complete your skin collection, these guns are a great way to do so.